arunbaby0/arunbaby.com/_ai_agents/0008-agent-workflow-patterns.md

 ## 3. Pattern 2: Tool Use (The ReAct Loop)

-We have covered this extensively in previous posts.
 This is the pattern where the LLM stops being a "Know-it-all" and becomes a "Seek-it-all."

 ### 3.1 The Architecture
 *   **Thought:** The model reasons about what is missing.